 - Use a rubber glove to put on.

-- Put a thick layer on the part where the shot is to be given.
+- Put a thick layer on the area to be treated.
 Do not rub in.

 - You may need to cover the treated area with a bandage or dressing.
 Talk with the doctor.

-- It will be put on by the doctor.
+- It will be put on you by your doctor.

 - Store at room temperature.
 Do not freeze.